ARTICLES

 World Seagrass Day photo by Carlton Ward

-World Seagrass Day, observed annually on March 1st, is a United Nations-designated event aimed at raising awareness about the vital role seagrass ecosystems play in marine environments and climate regulation.
+World Seagrass Day, on March 1st, is a United Nations-designated event to raise awareness about the vital role seagrass ecosystems play in marine environments and climate regulation.
 Established in May 2022, this day emphasizes the urgent need for conservation actions to protect and restore seagrass habitats.
+Seagrasses evolved from terrestrial plants, which recolonised the ocean 70 to 100 million years ago.

 World Seagrass Day Photo by @alexis.rosenfeld